Updated: Jun 29

 Introducing more chords

-Feel free to go back to old songs that they already arranged and ask them where they could put the a minor chord at.
+Feel free to go back to old songs that they already arranged and ask them where they could put the secondary chords at.

 G A B C D E F